Koredotcom/docs/docs/xo/automation/use-cases/alert-tasks-rss-api-request.md

 Some web services send links to preview media as part of the payload response.
 In this section, you can enable or disable preview links, and define the path to the links in the payload.
 By default, website preview links are disabled.
 The following illustration is an example of the **Preview Website Link Content in Post** section, when **Yes** is selected.
 <img src="../images/preview-website-rss.png" alt="preview website" title="preview website" style="border: 1px solid gray; zoom:75%;">

-When enabled, define the path to the preview links in the payload in the **Path to the Link(toPreview)** field, if the path is not in the root of the payload.
-For example, in the following code example from an RSS payload, the path to the preview is
+When enabled, define the path to the preview links in the payload in the **Path to the Link (toPreview)** field, if the path is not in the root of the payload.
+For example, in the following code example from an RSS payload, the path to the preview is given by <i>link</i>.

 ```js
 "item": [